padiazg/padiazg.github.io/content/posts/sync-obsidian-with-github.md

 draft = false
 title = 'How to sync your Obsidian vault using GitHub: A complete guide'
 +++
-# How to sync your Obsidian vault using GitHub: A complete guide

 Also published at [dev.to](https://dev.to/padiazg/how-to-sync-your-obsidian-vault-using-github-a-complete-guide-2l08)

 ## Introduction